jarnedemeulemeester/findroid/README.md

 ---

 > [!NOTE]
-> JellyCast is based on [Findroid 0.15.3](https://github.com/jarnedemeulemeester/findroid) with significant additional features and improvements.
+> JellyCast is based on [JellyCast 0.15.3](https://github.com/jarnedemeulemeester/jellycast) with significant additional features and improvements.

 ## 🎯 What's New in JellyCast

-JellyCast extends the original Findroid with powerful new capabilities:
+JellyCast extends the original JellyCast with powerful new capabilities:

 ### 🎭 **DLNA Casting**
 Stream your media to any DLNA-enabled device on your network: